Table of Contents

 An appeal is not a new trial.
 Parties before the Court of Appeals will not be permitted to conduct discovery, call witnesses, or offer any evidence that was not presented first to the court below.
 The Court decides appeals strictly on the basis of the record that existed in the court below and the written briefs that are filed by the parties.
 The Court also may hear oral argument by the parties.

-The Court and its Clerk’s office are in the Calhoun State Office Building, 1015 Sumter Street, Columbia, South Carolina 29201.
+The Court and its Clerk’s office are in the Calhoun State Office Building, 1220 Senate Street, Columbia, South Carolina 29201.
 For correspondence and filing, you may write to Post Office Box 11629, Columbia, SC 29211.
-Large packages should be sent to the Sumter Street address.
+Large packages should be sent to the Senate Street address.
 The telephone number is (803) 734-1890.

 It is the policy of the Court that all communication with the Court of Appeals is to be conducted through the Clerk's Office.
 No party should contact a judge directly about any case.